gaehlerm/SoftwareEngineering/README.md

 Functions asking for more information than they need.
 They ask for a complicated structured object, even though they need only a small fraction of the information.
 "You wanted a banana but what you got was a gorilla holding the banana and the entire jungle." - Joe Armstrong

+## The Zen of Python

+The Zen of Python [https://peps.python.org/pep-0020/#the-zen-of-python] is a list of 19 guiding priceples by Tim Peters.
+I think they are very useful and thus I decided to include some of them to my list, along with some short explanation.

+Explicit is better than implicit: Explicit code is easier to understand.
+Do not try to hide complicated logic as it will hunt you eventually.

+Flat is better than nested: Nested code is hard to understand and error prone.

+Readability counts: Of course it does.
+Readability is the most important metric of good code.

+Special cases aren't special enough to break the rules.

+Although practicality beats purity: Yes, there are times when you are allowed to break the rules explained in this book here.

+Errors should never pass silently: If an error occures, something went wrong and the user should know about it.

+There should be one-- and preferably only one --obvious way to do it: Of course there are always some details that you don't know how to deal with.
+But in general it's true that there should be only one way to implement a feature.

+Now is better than never: later = never.

+If the implementation is hard to explain, it's a bad idea: This means that the logic behind your solution may be wrong.

+Namespaces are one honking great idea -- let's do more of those!
+Yes, namespaces are great.
+They help you to structure your code and make it more readable because you know where some function or other piece of code comes from.

 # 38. 3rd party software